ABOUT

 ADMINISTRATION

-The Society structure is headed by the President (TBA), Chairman (Edwin A. Richards) and Vice-chairman (Ann Rodger).
+The Society structure is headed by the President (Currently a vacant post), with the support of a Vice-chairman Chairman (Currently a vacant post).
 A copy of the Society's Rules is available to every member upon request.

 (top)